We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Check the Safe Work Australia website for WHS information and data.

-Your business’s WHS requirements depend on the risks in your workplace.
-Check our industry information pages to find the requirements for your industry.
+Your business’s WHS obligations depend on the risks in your workplace.
+Check our industry information pages to find the WHS duties specific to your industry.

-You should also consider getting independent advice on WHS requirements for your business.
+You should also consider getting independent advice on the WHS obligations for your business.

 Emergency plans and first aid